 An algorithm is simply called competitive if it is c-competitive for some real constant c.
-The ratio c is also called the competitive ratio of ALG.
 Note that if ALG is c-competitive, then it is also c'-competitive for all real constants c' > c.
 The goal is to find online algorithms with minimal c.